NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Directory-of-Service/Home/Index.page.md

 ## What is the Aim of this Implementation Guide? ##

 This implementation guide provides guidance on implementing the Directory of Service (DoS) FHIR R4 Standard.
-The project's scope involves a technical re-architecture of the Directory of Services.
-This entails replacing outdated components causing user or maintenance issues.

-The rewrite aims to introduce necessary enhancements aligning the DoS with other product suites and establishing a new foundational infrastructure to address future needs effectively.

 <h3 id="licence-heading">Licence</h3>

 <div markdown="span" class="alert alert-warning" role="alert"><h4 id="Licence"><i class="fas fa-gavel"></i> Licensing and Publisher</h4>